cdjq/DFRobot_SD3031/README.md

 # DFRobot_SD3031
 * [中文版](./README_CN.md)

-This SD3031 is a low-cost, extremely accurate I2C real-time clock(RTC) module.
+The SD3031 is a low-cost, extremely accurate I2C real-time clock(RTC) module.
 It can provide ±5%ppm accuracy (no more than 0.432s error) within the whole temperature range and lifespan, and is compatible with 2.5-5.5V wide voltage range.
 The current consumption of the module is only 2µA when powered by batteries.
-This module can be used to measure ambient temperature with ±3℃ accuracy.
+This module also can be used to measure ambient temperature with ±3℃ accuracy.

 ![产品效果图片](./resources/images/DFR0998.png)